Should Command Know He Is a Sex Addict?

 I was shocked -- though I know I shouldn't have been.
 I decided right then and there I couldn't take it anymore.
 Too much damage had been done.

 I left him.
-He remained in denial of that until he showed up at my sisters two weeks later and found all his stuff in his car.
+He remained in denial of that until he showed up at my sister's place two weeks later and found all his stuff in his car.

 I'm currently a nonresident of California and cannot file legal separation or divorce for two more months.